JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Add track option from the random track #DONE

 ## Services
-- To reduce code repetition, let's store all of the api calls into a single service
+To reduce code repetition, let's store all of the api calls into a single service
+- Create a track service #DONE
+- Move the add to library function to the service #DONE
+- Inject the service in all components where we do track related calls(Track, SearchResultTrack, RandomTrack)

+## React query
+Implement react query to simplify all the data management
+- The add track mutation is throwing a type error despite the fetch call being correctly type

+## Zustand
+- If react query is not enough, use zustand

 ##### Image Distortion
 - Currently the left and right sides of the image are being distorted in the result card due to the image being stretched.
 Make sure that the image does not lose quality and is preserved